 Beer Calories and Weight Loss

-No matter what strategy you use, to lose weight you need to create a caloric shortfall.
-This can be accomplished by eating or drinking fewer calories, burning more with activity or a combination of both.
-To lose 1 pound to 2 pounds a week, you need to create a 500 calorie to 1,000 calorie daily shortfall.
+You may have heard "stop drinking to lose weight" success stories and wanted to ignore them, but there's some truth to the approach.
 Cutting out beer may be an easy way for you to achieve a negative calorie balance to lose the weight.
 If you drink two 12-ounce servings of regular beer a night, you'll save a little more than 300 calories a day, which translates into a 2.5-pound weight loss in a month.

 Drinks to Lose Weight